 The Failure of the Rationed Care Model

-employer telemedicine benefits are provided through health plans as carrier-embedded offerings.
+Most employer telemedicine benefits are provided through health plans as carrier-embedded offerings.
 Typically, these plans offer telemedicine benefits with a significant copay or deductible and do little to promote its usage.
-In contrast, Mercer found that had far higher utilization.
-It is essential that employees be about the value and availability of the benefit.
+In contrast, Mercer found that offerings with no copay or a small copay had far higher utilization.
+It is essential that employees be educated about the value and availability of the benefit.

 Health plans offering carrier-embedded telemedicine approach the service, just like other healthcare services, through the insurer’s mindset of rationed care.
 Patient use is effectively discouraged through copays and the application of deductibles.

 The Secret to Telemedicine Success: First Stop Health as a Case Study